MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sharepoint.md

     -   [Get DPM installed](install-dpm.md)

-2.  **Set up storage** - You can store backed up data on disk, on tape, and in the cloud with Azure.
+2.  **Set up storage** - You can store backed-up data on disk, on tape, and in the cloud with Azure.
 Read more in [Prepare data storage](plan-long-and-short-term-data-storage.md).

 3.  **Set up the DPM protection agent** - You'll need to install the DPM protection agent on every server in the SharePoint farm, including SQL Servers.
 The only exception is that you only install it on a single Web Front End \(WFE\) server.
-For example, if you have a single farm with two WFE servers, an index server and a two\-node SQL Server cluster, you'd install the agent on the index server, both nodes in the SQL Server cluster, and one of the WFE servers.
+For example, if you have a single farm with two WFE servers, an index server and a two\-node SQL Server cluster, you would install the agent on the index server, both nodes in the SQL Server cluster, and one of the WFE servers.
 As WFE servers don't host content, DPM only needs the agent on one of them to serve as the entry point for protection.
 Read [Deploy the DPM protection agent](deploy-dpm-protection-agent.md).

     If the SharePoint SQL Server database is remote, you'll need to configure the DPM agent on it.
 If it's clustered, then install the agent on all cluster nodes.